-• DLS address: IP address or hostname of the server on which the Deployment Service is running.

-- Default mode port: Port on which the DLS Deployment Service is listening.
-Default: 18443. - Revert to default security: When set, security mode will be set to default.
+- DLS address: IP address or hostname of the server on which the Deployment Service is running. - Default mode port: Port on which the DLS Deployment Service is listening.
+Default: 18443. - Contact gap: Minimum time interval in seconds that must elapse between responses to a ContactMe request from the DLS, in order to prevent DoS attacks.
+Default: 300. - Revert to default security: When set, security mode will be set to default.
 When using local phone administration, this will be set by selection option 'Default security' after pressing Save&exit. - Mode: Determines whether the communication between the phone and the DLS is secure.
 Value range: "Default", "Secure", "Secure PIN".
 This parameter is read-only.
-Default: "Default". - Security PIN: Used for enhanced security.
+Default: "Default". - · Security PIN: Used for enhanced security.

-Network > Update Service
+Network > Update Service (DLS)